davidji99/terraform-provider-split/docs/resources/traffic_type_attribute.md

 This resource provides the ability to manage an [Traffic type Attribute](https://help.split.io/hc/en-us/articles/360020793231-Target-with-custom-attributes).

-Attribute schemas (commonly called Attributes) define are definitions for attribute values, which are stored on Traffic ID Keys (Identities).
-With the API you can attributes programmatically manage these attributes.
+Attribute schemas (commonly called Attributes) are definitions for attribute values, which are stored on Traffic ID Keys (Identities).

 ## Default attributes